 Breakfast; to skip or not to skip?

-For years, we've been told that breakfast is the most important meal of the day, a necessary ritual to kickstart our metabolism and fuel our morning activities.
-But what happens when you skip breakfast?
+For years, we’ve been told that breakfast is the most important meal of the day, fueling our metabolism and morning activities.
+But what about the effects of skipping breakfast?
 Is it a health blunder or a beneficial habit?

-Let's delve into the science and explore whether skipping breakfast is really as bad as it’s made out to be.
+Let’s delve into the science and explore whether skipping breakfast effects are as significant as they’ve been portrayed to be.

 TL;DR – No, skipping breakfast is not bad.
 BUT, it puts more pressure on you to eat well in your other meals.